moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_cells/_index.md

 Create a service for defining and configuring rate limits, this will largely consist of two pieces:

 1. A catalogue of rate limits, defined in YAML.
 This will contain many different types of limits which can be set using a type/location flag (for example: `type: firewall` for Cloudflare WAF rules).
 1. A service to implement these limits in the correct part of the app.
-This will call the appropriate apis when changes are made to the limits catalogue to update limits for the appropriate cells.
+This will call the appropriate APIs when changes are made to the limits catalogue to update limits for the appropriate cells.

 Since we want this service to be able to set limits for all cells, we will want it to live in the Routing Layer, probably alongside [Tissue](https://gitlab.com/gitlab-com/gl-infra/cells/tissue), and would be built in Go or Ruby.
 From here, the service would be able to configure rate limits in Cloudflare for a cell, as well as application or RackAttack limits.

-#### Setting Cloudflare Rate Limits
+### Setting Cloudflare Rate Limits

-Since Cells is implemented in a similar way to Dedicated, it will use the [Cloudflare WAF Rules terraform module](https://gitlab.com/gitlab-com/gl-infra/terraform-modules/cloudflare/cloudflare-waf-rules).
+Since Cells is implemented in a similar way to Dedicated, it will use the [Cloudflare WAF Rules Terraform module](https://gitlab.com/gitlab-com/gl-infra/terraform-modules/cloudflare/cloudflare-waf-rules).
 Since we built this to be extensible, we will be able to leverage this module and Tissue to be able to configure rate limits in Cloudflare.
 As such, we propose WAF rules to be the first "integration" built into our service.

 #### Setting Application Rate Limits

 Rate Limit configuration within the application will be slightly more difficult.
-At present these limits are configured within the rails app, and do not have an API for changes.
-We would need buy in from a product or backend engineer to expose limits configured in our application via an api in order for this service to change or create them.
+At present these limits are configured within the Rails app, and do not have an API for changes.
+We would need buy in from a product or backend engineer to expose limits configured in our application via an API in order for this service to change or create them.

 #### New Services